 5. Peabody Achievement Individual Test – Revised Version

 8. Woodcock Johnson Revised Tests of Achievement III

-2) An annual written evaluation of the student's educational progress as determined by a licensed clinical or school psychologist or a teacher certified by the Commonwealth or by a nonpublic school teacher or administrator shall be provided with the student’s portfolio.
+2) An annual written evaluation of the student's educational progress as determined by a licensed clinical or school psychologist or a teacher certified by the Commonwealth or by a nonpublic school teacher or administrator shall be submitted to the District by June 30.
 Any such nonpublic teacher or administrator shall have at least two years of teaching experience in a Pennsylvania public or nonpublic school within the last ten years.
 The evaluation shall also be based on an interview of the child as well as a review of the portfolio, and shall certify whether or not an appropriate education is occurring.
 At the request of the supervisor, persons with other qualifications may conduct the evaluation with the prior consent of the district of residence superintendent.
 In no event shall the evaluator be the supervisor or their spouse.